 "Try and Love" was published actually before "The Last of the Origins".
 "Nobody Fails" continues in the same vain, with slight what I called post-60s harmony vocals (also especially “It’s not easy” has such vocals).
 Also here in this song the fuzz breaks out/breaks free, wild and uncompromising, while the rhythms in an African way are repeated and smoothly carry the song.
 Also here the bits of funky elements are completely dissolved in the psychedelic effect of all.
 The rhythms are complex and groovy.

-"The Last Of The Origins" is a great rock record with a rather psychedelic approach.
+"The Last Of The Origins" is a great funk-rock record with a rather psychedelic approach.
 The rhythm section is attractive and complex and has African inspirations.
 The songs themselves aren’t really great lyrically, but the drive is incredible, and everywhere they can they add attention to instrumental parts where the organ, in a psychedelic way takes care of mind-losing groove, while fuzz guitars soar and improvise.
 The vocals can be post-60s, a bit Stones like or just leave themselves flooding with the psychedelic drive.

 It took some years before other albums appeared since some band members still had to finish university.

 Soga Benson: Lead/Solo Guitar.

 Dapo Olumide: Keyboards.

 Felix Inneh: Percussionist.